 The great thing about bike touring is that you don’t need to be a super cyclist to enjoy it — it’s all about setting realistic and achievable goals that suits your style of riding.

 Before getting started on your first adventure, we recommend that you spend some time in the saddle.
 Going for a few longer rides will help make sure that you’ve got the right bike fit and that your body is up for tackling multiple days of riding back to back.

 One of the best things about bike touring is that you’ll notice yourself getting stronger as the days roll on.
 So what’s stopping you from getting started?

-The Great Victorian Bike Ride is a fun, friendly and challenging cycling holiday where you’ll join a community of bike riders exploring Victoria’s beautiful countryside over 3, 5 or 9 days.LEARN MORE
+The Great Victorian Bike Ride is a fun, friendly and challenging cycling holiday where you’ll join a community of bike riders travelling from South Australia’s Limestone Coast to the Great Ocean Road over 5 or 10 day ride options.LEARN MORE

 Bike touring is generally thought of as riding for two or more days and staying somewhere other than your home town, but there are so many different ways you can approach it.
 Here’s just a few of the more popular touring options.

 Riders carry very little, just some basic tools, a change of clothes and a few snacks.
 The trip is planned around staying in accommodation (such as B&Bs, pubs, motels, hostels or caravan park cabins) and buying all meals along the way.
 It’s the easiest way to tour by bike, but also the most expensive.

 People often marvel at the weight of the loaded panniers self-supported bike tourists use to carry their gear.
 All four panniers on a touring bike are loaded up front and rear with clothes, camping and cooking gear, food, water and tools.